 How Does Stump-Out Work?

-According to the product label, it "dissolves the lignin binding between cellulose layers of the stump making it porous."
-The key ingredient is sodium metabisulfite (sodium pyrosulphite).
-Many people associate Stump-Out with burning, but burning is merely an optional step you can take at the end of the project to get rid of a stump more quickly (more on that below).
+According to the product label, Stump-Out "dissolves the lignin binding between cellulose layers of the stump making it porous."
+The key ingredient is sodium metabisulfate.
+Many people associate Stump-Out with burning, but burning is merely an optional step you can take at the end of the project to get rid of a stump more quickly.

 - 12 months for a small tree